Raoul Schránil: Life

 Schránil was born in Most on 24 March 1910.
-His father Rudolf Schránil was a government secretary.
-His mother Alexandra Poláková was a singer.
-Shortly after his birth he moved to Vienna with his parents.
+His father Rudolf Schránil was a government secretary at the Ministry of Agriculture.
+His mother Alexandra Poláková was an opera singer.
+Shortly after his birth, he moved to Vienna with his parents.
 During the World War I he was sent to live with his grandmother in Chotětov.
 After the war his family moved to Prague.
-His family friend was an opera singer Emmy Destinn.
-Schránil was expelled from high school in Prague and went to study in Germany and later in Dijon, France.
-He spoke Czech, French, German and English.
-After a recommendation from his cousin, a film director Karl Anton, he was hired in Vlasta Burian's theatre in 1935.
+Through his well-connected family, he met many prominent people, such as people such as the opera singer Emmy Destinn.
+During his teens Schránil was expelled from high school in Prague and was sent to study in Germany and later in Dijon, France.
+At Dijon lyceum he first performed at a cabaret.
+He was fluent in Czech, French, German and English.
+After the recommendation from his cousin, a well-known film director Karl Anton, he was hired in Vlasta Burian's theatre in 1935.

 His first role was in the film Milan Rastislav Štefánik, where he played a French officer.
-In the 1930s and 1940s he was often typecast as a romantic lead.
-During the German occupation he founded his own cinema in Chotětov called Vlast (lit.
-Homeland).
-He was a member of Czechoslovak resistance and was hiding two escaped British soldiers until the end of the war.
-After the communist coup he was arrested, due to a suspicion that he wanted to emigrate.
-He spent one year in custody.
-He was not allowed to be hired by theatres, because of his bourgeois origins.
-He had to work as a labourer until he was able to find work in a cabaret and small provincial theatres.
+In the 1930s and 1940s he was often cast as a romantic lead.
+During the German occupation he started his own cinema in Chotětov, which he patriotically named Vlast (lit."Homeland").
+Schránil was a member of the Czechoslovak resistance and he help two escaped British POWs to hide until the end of the war.
+After the communist coup in 1948 he was put on the blacklist because of his bourgeois origin and was only able to perform with a small touring theatre company.
+In the 1950s was arrested, due to a suspicion that he wants to emigrate.
+He spent one year in custody before he was released.
+He had to work as a labourer until he was able to find work in a cabaret and provincial theatres.
+In the 1970s he was offered to be part of the ensemble of the National Theatre.
+However he wasn't approved by the political leadership.
+He was only able to work in the National theatre as a tour organizer and a translator.
 He died in Prague on 20 September 1998.

 His daughter Xandra Schránilová was an actress in Semafor theatre.